 As implied from the name, keyloggers are Spyware that monitors and records your keyboard activity.
 These are also sometimes referred to as ‘System Monitors’ as they continuously monitor your system activity.
 This monitoring enables them to steal your passwords and financial details, which can later be used to impersonate you.

 This is the oldest spyware type that is used most across the world.
-If your device is infected by a keylogger Spyware, your entire system activity becomes vulnerable therefore, it is important to scan your device after every few days to ensure that Spyware has not infected it.
+If your device is infected by keylogger Spyware, your entire system activity becomes vulnerable; therefore, it is important to scan your device every few days to ensure that Spyware has not infected it.

 PhoneSpy can also use GPS tracking to keep an eye on the victim’s moment.
 Government intelligence agencies also use PhoneSpy for information extraction.